This post may contain affiliate links. See our affiliate disclaimer here.

 12. Can you extend the warranty?

 Depending on the RV, you may be able to purchase an extended RV warranty for your used rig.
-I recommend a company called Wholesale Warranties who can get you a quote for extended coverage.
+I recommend a company called Wholesale Warranties that can get you a quote for extended coverage.
 This will be an additional cost, but it might be a good option for peace of mind and ultimately saving you money down the road on costly repairs.
-If you buy used from a dealership, they may offer warranties for purchase as well.
+If you buy used from a dealership, they may also offer warranties for purchase.

 Looking for more RV life info?
 Here are a few articles you might like: